nokia/danm/README.md

 We advise new users, or users operating a single tenant Kubernetes cluster to start out with a streamlined, lightweight network management experience.
 In this "mode" DANM only recognizes one network management API, called **DanmNet**.
 Both administrators, and tenant users manage their networks through the same API.
 Everyone has the same level of access, and can configure all the parameters supported by DANM at their leisure.
-At the same time it is impossible to create networks, which can be used across tenants (disclaimer: we use the word "tenant" as a synonym to "Kubernetes namespace").
+At the same time it is impossible to create networks, which can be used across tenants (disclaimer: we use the word "tenant" as a synonym to "Kubernetes namespace" throughout the document).
 ##### Production-grade network management experience
 In a real, production-grade cluster the lightweight management paradigm does not suffice, because usually there are different users, with different roles interacting with each other.
 There are possibly multiple users using their own segment of the cloud -or should we say tenant?- at the same time; while there can be administrator(s) overseeing that everything is configured, and works as it should be.